 1. Data Coding - Keep a Code Sheet

 OK, so what is data coding or data classification?

 Well, simply put, it’s the process of organising your data into categories for its most effective and efficient use.

 But you already knew that, didn’t you?

-After all, they’re not a secret are they?
+After all, your data codes aren't a secret are they?

 If you go away on holiday for a month and come back to your dataset, will you still understand it?
 What if you hand it to someone else to work with.
 Will they understand it?